-Reputation marketing promotes positive content from third parties, such as online reviews, social media posts, online forums, and traditional press to improve your online reputation.
+Reputation marketing promotes positive content from third parties, such as online reviews, social media posts, online forums, and traditional press, to improve your online reputation.
 It combines reputation management with brand building to lead to more positive opportunities and effectively creates a line of defense against negative content.

 All too often, businesses don’t think about reputation management until they’re dealing with an influx of negative press, bad reviews, or other damaging online content.
 Reputation marketing provides an opportunity to build your brand authority and reputation before you find yourself in a crisis situation.

-What reputation marketing accomplishes
+Benefits of reputation marketing

 - Improved reviews and ratings: Carefully monitor reviews and ratings to ensure that they paint the best possible picture of your brand.
 While it is true that you can’t directly control online reviews, you can curate them over time.
 The difference between a 4-star and 5-star rating can mean hundreds of thousands of dollars in revenue (more on that in the next section).